IskandarArabov/Numworks-Chess/README.md

 # Numworks-Chess
-A chess game in python for the numworks calculator Development is not finished !
+A chess game in python for the numworks calculator

+DEVELOPMENT IS NOT FINISHED !

 ## Installation
 You can load the script on your calculator from the [script on numworks site](https://my.numworks.com/python/iskandar/chess).